Generic Name: drospirenone, ethinyl estradiol, and levomefolate (droe SPYE re none, ETH in il ES tra DYE ol, and LEE voe me FOE late )

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

-You may need to use back-up birth control, such as condoms or a spermicide, when you first start using Safyral.
-Follow your doctor's instructions.
-Use a back-up birth control if you are sick with severe vomiting or diarrhea.
+Use back-up birth control if you are sick with severe vomiting or diarrhea.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using Safyral for a short time.
-Any doctor or surgeon who treats you should know that you are using Safyral.
+If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
+Any doctor or surgeon who treats you should know that you take Safyral.

 Store Safyral at room temperature away from moisture and heat.